 To explore the impact of heterogeneity on the global model, we use a 5-fold cross validation and compute the Area Under the Curve (AUC).
 A higher AUC value (closer to 1) indicates a better model, that distinguishes between the classes more effectively.
 We compare the AUC of the centralized baseline with the AUC obtained with FL and varying numbers of clients and training rounds.
 In the following, we explain our key findings.

 \newcounter{findingscnt} [1]{\stepcounter{findingscnt}\textbf{ Finding \thefindingscnt: #1}}

-\myfinding{Boosting training rounds does not always enhance model quality.} We assumed from previous work (cf. Sec.~\ref{sec:related}) that an increasing number of training rounds improves the quality of the global model.
+\myfinding{Boosting training rounds does not always enhance model quality.} We assumed from previous work (cf. Sec. \ref{sec:related}) that an increasing number of training rounds improves the quality of the global model.
 To examine the impact of frequency of weight updates among clients during training, we varied the numbers of training rounds and kept the total number of epochs constant.
-This approach is consistent with our round configurations optimized with hyperparameter tuning, as described in Section~\ref{sec:method}.
+This approach is consistent with our round configurations optimized with hyperparameter tuning, as described in Section \ref{sec:method}.
+Consider Figure \ref{fig:balanced}.

-Consider Figure~\ref{fig:balanced}).
 The left two columns of diagrams show the results of our experiments with varying numbers of rounds, the right ones varying numbers of clients over the respective other variable.
 The top line of diagrams were obtained with deep learning models, the bottom line with logistic regression.
 We find that the AUC of the global model does not improve significantly with the number of rounds for logistic regression.
-Deep learning benefits slightly with more rounds of weight updates (see Figure~\ref{fig:balanced}).
-For non-balanced data sets, matching most real-world FL scenarios, updating rounds prove to be more effective to mitigate class-imbalance across different clients (see Figure~\ref{fig:imbalanced_DL}).
+Deep learning benefits slightly with more rounds of weight updates (see Figure \ref{fig:balanced}).

+For non-balanced data sets, matching most real-world FL scenarios, updating rounds prove to be more effective to mitigate class-imbalance across different clients (see Figure \ref{fig:imbalanced_DL}).
 Thus, healthcare institutions should carefully chose the number of rounds in FL applications, based on the data distribution and machine learning algorithms used.

-\myfinding{Fewer clients and more data increases model quality.} To analyze the effect of the number of clients, we split the training data in disjoint subsets and distributed them to clients.
-Each subset has the same size and class distribution as the whole data set.
-The data on each client is then split into training and test data with a ratio of 80:20.
-The test data of all clients is combined and the aggregated FL model is evaluated on this test data.
-Then, both FL frameworks were used to train a global model.